inkdex/mangastream-extensions/README.md

 # MangaStream Extensions

-Paperback extensions for websites which use the generic MangaStream theme.
+Paperback extensions for websites which use the generic MangaStream or MangaReader themes.

 ## Available Extensions